Hakhamanesh Zangeneh

 but towards the temporality of our access as such.”

-Kant, KdrV B25, (“in freie Übersetzung”)
+Kant, KdrV B25, (“freie Übersetzung”)

 (Publications listed here on short CV-html)

-From a historical perspective, I am interested in re-reading the genealogy of what has been referred to as post-modernism and post-structuralism.
-This pulls me towards certain phases of 20th C French and 20th C German philosophy.
+And from a historical perspective, I am interested in re-reading the genealogy of 20thC European philosophy.
+This pulls me towards certain phases of 20th C French and German philosophy.
 But, more recently, also towards the long Middle Ages.
-My interests are not author-centric but 'constellational.'
+My historical interests are not author-centric but 'constellational,' in Dieter Henrich's sense.
+I think the US American distinction between Analytic and Continental is a distinction without a difference - except in US institutions.

 While this may sound like a simply antiquarian approach to the history of philosophy, I surmise that the working-out of the interstitial moments, in each case, opens a new avenue of thought, creates a new set of philosophemes, modifies the vocabulary of the philosopher in a novel fashion, and that it does so not merely contingently but with necessity.